sodadata/soda-core/CONTRIBUTING.md

 >
 ```

-Although not required, we recommend using [pyenv](https://github.com/pyenv/pyenv) to more easily manage multiple Python
+Although not required, we recommend using [pyenv](https://github.com/pyenv/pyenv) or [virtualenv](https://virtualenv.pypa.io/en/latest/) to more easily manage multiple Python
 versions.

 ## Create a virtual environment